chalatz/tours/pages/info/reviews-comments.md

 - year: "2019"
   text: "Nicholas, Our tour could not have been any better.
 Mike & Mike were the best!
-    \ Thanks for your follow up and for having such excellent people in your company.<br>\nRegards, Mike B.<br>\nmberger1@sbcglobal.net\n\nDear NICHOLAS & MICHAEL,  Thank you very much for your kind hospitality and the trip was most enjoyable.
+    \ Thanks for your follow up and for having such excellent people in your company.<br>\nRegards, Mike B. (July 26th)<br>\nmberger1@sbcglobal.net\n\nDear NICHOLAS & MICHAEL,  Thank you very much for your kind hospitality and the trip was most enjoyable.
 I will definitely be back in the future for more trips and will be sure to spread the word of your great tour experience to friends.
 Thank you very much.<br>\nYours sincerely.
-E.
-    O. ONYA  (July 24th)<br>\ndr_onya@yahoo.com\n\nThanks Nicholas to you and Apostolos!!!
+E. O. ONYA  (July 24th)<br>\ndr_onya@yahoo.com\n\nThanks Nicholas to you and Apostolos!!!
 We spent a great time in Rhodes!!!
 I had  a wonderful birthday!<br>\nRegards, Monica,  monicacoro@mac.com<br>\n\nWe had a wonderful day in Rhodes.
 The island is so beautiful, we enjoyed it more than Santorini.
 Andrew was a great tour/driver, and very pleasant to spend the day with.
 His knowledge of Rhodes, and his insight